openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-uiAbilityContext-sys.md

 | 16000013 | The application is controlled by EDM.       |
 | 16000050 | Internal error. |
 | 16200001 | The caller has been released. |

-For details about the error codes, see [Ability Error Codes](errorcode-ability.md).

 **Example**